dojo/docs/dijit/layout/_LayoutWidget.rst

 this.containerNode
 ------------------

-The widget must have a containerNode property (typically declared in the template, dojoAttachPoint="containerNode").
+The widget must have a containerNode property (typically declared in the template, data-dojo-attach-point="containerNode").
 All the child widgets will be put under here.

 baseClass